aerror2/erfly6/README.md

 <img src="https://github.com/aerror2/erfly6/blob/main/docimg/rx_built.jpeg">

- 7. Leave GND, VCC, TX, RX, and stack the three modules with tape.
-The weight control is not bad, only 5G:
+ 7. Leave out the wires of  GND, VCC, TX, RX as the connector to flight controller,   then stack the three modules with tape.
+The weight control is not bad, only 5g:

 <img src="https://github.com/aerror2/erfly6/blob/main/docimg/rx_weith.jpeg">